-NOTE: Percentages reflect Colorado Pols’ estimated chances of winning the General Election.
+NOTE: Percentages reflect Colorado Pols’ estimated chances of winning in the 2020 General Election in Colorado.
 Numbers are not intended to estimate final margin of victory.

 Candidates with an asterisk (*) are officially running, or widely presumed to be running.

 Democrats trounced Republicans in Colorado in 2018.
 This is a “blue state” now.

 President Trump’s 2020 campaign manager thinks Colorado is flippable, so, yeah.

 He’s the incumbent and he says he’s running.
 But a series of questionable moves only raises our suspicion that he might not stay in the race.

 (D) Joe Neguse (30%)↓

 Neguse could all but clear the Democratic field if he runs, but will he?

 Johnston is probably the leader among the current crop of officially-declared Democratic candidates.